 As long as Cane Corso’s are raised around children, they will have no problems being in a family setting.
 They showcase a calm and gentle personality, but still like to play around.
 To develop a strong relationship between your Cane Corso and your children, make sure they are socialized at a young age.

-Cane Corso Health Issues
+Cane Corso Health Problems

 - Hip dysplasia: Cane Corsos are at high risk for hip dysplasia.
 This genetic abnormality in the hip socket can cause lameness or pain.
 Elbow dysplasia: 10% of Cane Corsos are diagnosed with elbow dysplasia each year.
 This causes front leg lameness and lack of mobility.